JulianVidal/AGDA_HTML/reports/index.md

 With the database, I am able to make complex queries about the relationship between the functions.
-So far I am able to get all the function definitions, what dependencies those functions have and the "dependency tree" of a function (with this tree the leafs represents the basic definitions).
+So far I am able to get all the function definitions, what dependencies those functions have and the "dependency tree" of a function (with the leaves of the tree representing the most basic definitions).

 Questions:
  - How do I credit the code I didn't write?
  - How should sub functions be represented?
    - As their own function that get called
    - Or should they be ignored and merged into the outer function

 # 5 - Post-Meeting Report

 # 5 - Notes